Tokenism or table stakes?

 There is another reason for me to advocate symbolic gestures: I don’t actually want to enact that gesture; rather, I want it to be refused.
 What if I want a symbol to rally my troops around?
 What if I want a bad guy to blame and that bad guy is you?

 A symbolic gesture would be perfect for that.
 Much of social intercourse is greased by rituals and beliefs and other signifiers that are arbitrary but useful to help groups coordinate to do effective stuff.
 Skin colour!
 Party affiliation!
 Sports team!
 Hallucinating voices!
-These things can all be powerful symbols to mobilise a community.
+These things can all be powerful symbols to mobilize a community.
 A particular political ask can fill the same role.
 For that purpose it is not necessary that it be effective in doing what it says on the tin, just that it have the appropriate symbolic weight.

-Consider, for example, organized religion, except for the one which is correct.
-For all other religions, it doesn’t matter that the various symbolic gestures used by the faithful are factually useful, if they are still function as a beacon to fellow believers.
+Consider, for example, organised religion, except for the one which is correct.
+For all other religions, it doesn’t matter that the various symbolic gestures used by the faithful are factually useful, if they still function as a beacon to fellow believers.
 Those symbols nevertheless assist those believers to work together to do real and important things,8 sometimes even wonderful and amazing things.
 Apparently pointless makework is not, in that perspective, truly pointless, but rather indirectly useful as community building ritual.9 This only works if everyone treats it as true and valuable in its own right.
 No church says, “my god is fictional, but he sure makes us into an excellent voting bloc.”
 Advocating hard for an ineffective but obvious symbolic gesture can serve that purpose too; it can make an “us” and a “them”, and get people to choose sides, based on who will commit to a task which is pointless in its own right but has a higher order benefit of providing us with a symbol.

 I have not yet heard anyone argue “yes, my favourite intervention is probably pointless tokenism in itself but doing it will be a great team-building exercise”, though.
 That argument seems to be reserved for paintball and escape rooms and Burning Man.
 All of which are, IMO, under-explored ways of solving group conflict.